 If you live in Melbourne, you know this city takes food seriously.
 We’ve got cafés that look like art galleries, laneways full of hidden dumpling spots, and restaurants where you can eat your way across the world in a single street.
 But when the craving hits for something warm, spicy, comforting, and full of soul, nothing beats Indian food.
 And if you’re someone who loves those deep, home-style flavours, Drums Melbourne is a place you’ll want to keep going back to.

 Drums isn’t one of those restaurants that just “serves Indian food.”
-It feels more like stepping into a kitchen where someone has been cooking all morning — spices roasting, curry bubbling, dosas sizzling away.
+It feels more like stepping into a kitchen where someone has been cooking all morning — spices roasting, curry bubbling, pancakes sizzling away.
 The smells alone make you hungry.
-It’s Indian and South Indian flavours made the proper way, with patience and heart.
+It’s Sri Lankan food with blend of Indian cuisine and flavours, made the proper way, with patience and heart.

 People in Melbourne have always enjoyed Indian food, but the game has changed a lot over the years.
-It’s not just about butter chicken and rogan josh anymore.
+It’s not just about butter chicken and chicken biryani anymore.
 People want the real stuff — dishes that taste like they came from someone’s family recipe, not something pulled out of a packet.

 And South Indian food?
 Melbourne has absolutely fallen in love with it.
-Dosas, idlis, coconut chutneys, tangy sambar — it’s the kind of food that feels light, fresh, and comforting at the same time.
-If you’ve ever had a crispy dosa with hot sambar on a chilly Melbourne day, you know exactly why it’s becoming everyone’s new obsession.
+Pancakes, Lamprais, Chilli Chicken, Rice & Curry — it’s the kind of food that feels fresh, spicy and comforting at the same time.
+If you’ve ever had Kottu roti or Lamprais on a chilly Melbourne day, you know exactly why it’s becoming everyone’s new obsession.

 That’s the space where Drums Melbourne really shines.
 We don’t water things down.
 At Drums, we don’t try to “Westernise” the flavours.
-They make food the way it’s meant to taste.
+We make traditional Sri Lankan breakfast and varities of panrolls in the way it’s meant to taste.

 If you ever search “Best Indian Food Melbourne,” you’ll see a long list of places — but ask someone who wants authentic flavour, and you’ll start hearing Drums show up in the conversation.